lambdaclass/concrete/ROADMAP.md

     `concrete test --json` with a stable event stream comparable to Go's `test2json`: discovered, started, passed, failed, skipped, expected-failed, oracle-compared, policy-blocked, and proof-status events.
+    - 26a.
+Add contract-guided property fuzzing as part of the same testing
+      surface: `concrete test --fuzz` generates inputs satisfying a function's `#[requires(...)]` preconditions and checks `#[ensures(...)]`
+      postconditions in the interpreter (and optionally against the compiled binary through the differential harness).
+This is distinct from the Phase 4 compiler fuzzers (#33-#34, which fuzz the compiler itself): it fuzzes USER programs, turning every contracted-but-unproved function into `tested_by_oracle` evidence at zero additional annotation cost — the cheapest way to widen the evidence pyramid below `proved`.
+Failures must minimize to a concrete counterexample input, render as an ordinary test failure with the violated clause and source span, and be storable as a regression fixture.
+Audit output must record the evidence honestly (`tested_by_oracle` with input-generation strategy and iteration count), never as a proof.
+Add `docs/CONTRACT_FUZZING.md`,
+      `examples/contract_fuzz/{passing,ensures_violation,unsatisfiable_requires}/`,
+      and `scripts/tests/check_contract_fuzz.sh`; the gate must show a seeded violation is found and minimized, an unsatisfiable precondition is reported as such (not silently zero iterations / false green), and the resulting evidence class appears in the obligation ledger and audit report.
 27. Add `concrete lint` / `concrete vet` before public examples grow: semantic warnings that are not type errors, including ignored fallible results, suspicious capabilities, unreachable contracts, redundant